 This is a work in progress.
 Give me a little time… Jeez, this is hard.

-1850 — The former reservation of the Sac & Fox people opens to white settlement; a minor land rush ensues.
-Fennimore County is authorized, with Muskrat City as seat of government.
+1850 — The former reservation of the Sac & Fox people opened to White settlement; a minor land rush ensued. • Fennimore County was authorized, with Muskrat City as seat of government.

-1853 — The section that would become Agincourt is purchased by a syndicate of five Philadelphia investors.
-Later that year, the Original Townsite plat is filed at the Fennimore County courthouse in Muskrat City.
-Former Indian agent Amos Beddowes builds the first house at the townsite, a log cabin now in Riverside Park.
+1853 — The section that would become Agincourt was purchased by a syndicate of five Philadelphia investors. • Later that year, the Original Townsite plat was filed at the Fennimore County courthouse in Muskrat City. • Former Indian agent Amos Beddowes built the first house at the townsite, a log cabin now in Riverside Park.

-1858 — Spring floods devastate Muskrat City for the third year.
-County residents vote to relocate the courthouse twelve miles north at Agincourt; the original Italianate courthouse building was cut in two parts and moved.
-Teams of draft horses required five days to move the building to a temporary bridge over Crispin Creek and then to the square set aside in the O.T. for a government building.
-The Daily Plantagenet begins publication.
+1858 — Spring floods devastate Muskrat City for the third consecutive year.
+County residents voted to relocate the courthouse twelve miles north at Agincourt; the original Italianate courthouse building was cut in two parts and moved.
+Teams of draft horses required five days to move the building to a temporary bridge over Crispin Creek and then to the square set aside in the O.T. for a government building. • The Daily Plantagenet began publication.

-1860 — The Fennimore County Agricultural & Mechanical Society acquires approximately ninety acres for a fairgrounds on the west bank of the Muskrat River.
-Construction begins with grandstands and a race track.
+1860 — The Fennimore County Agricultural & Mechanical Society acquired approximately ninety acres for a fairgrounds on the west bank of the Muskrat River.
+Construction began with grandstands and a race track.

-1888-1889 — Construction of the second courthouse begins from designs by eastern architect William Halsey Wood
+1888-1889 — Construction of the second courthouse began from designs by East Coast architect William Halsey Wood

 1899 — Enlargement of Saint Joseph-the-Carpenter Episcopal church, with the addition of new transept-narthex and baptistry.

 1905 — An archaeological dig at The Mound was organized by archaeologists from the University of Iowa.